Convergence of Adam Under Relaxed Assumptions

-A few years ago, in order to understand why gradient clipping accelerates training in practice, one of us and coauthors~\citep{Zhang2019WhyGC} proposed the generalized $(L_0,L_1)$ smoothness condition, which assumes the local smoothness or Hessian norm is bounded by an affine function of the gradient norm.
+\paragraph{Generalized smoothness condition.} Generalizing the standard smoothness condition in a variety of settings has been a focus of many recent papers.
+Recently, \citep{Zhang2019WhyGC} proposed a generalized smoothness condition called $(L_0,L_1)$ smoothness, which assumes the local smoothness or Hessian norm is bounded by an affine function of the gradient norm.
 The assumption was well-validated by extensive experiments conducted on language models.
 Various analyses of different algorithms under this condition were later developed~\citep{zhang2020improved,Qian2021UnderstandingGC,Zhao2021OnTC,faw2023uniform,reisizadeh2023variancereduced,crawshaw2022robustness}.
 One recent closely-related work is \citep{Wang2022ProvableAI} which studies converges of Adam under the $(L_0,L_1)$ smoothness condition.
-However, they can only show convergence to some neighborhood of stationary points unless some additional strong assumption is assumed.
-We consider an even more general condition where the local smoothness is a sub-quadratic function of the gradient norm.
+However, their results are still limited, as we have mentioned above. {In this paper, we consider an even more general smoothness condition where the local smoothness is bounded by a sub-quadratic function of the gradient norm, and prove the convergence of Adam under this condition.
+In our concurrent work~\citep{Li2023ConvexAN}, we further analyze various other algorithms in both convex and non-convex settings under similar generalized smoothness conditions following the same key idea of bounding gradients along the trajectory.}

 \paragraph{Variance reduction methods.}